 5. The texture

 Argan Oil should be smooth and silky.
 Disappearing into your skin.
 It should not feel slimy, sticky or watery.
-It most definitely should not sting.
+It should not sting.
 Even on uncomfortable skin conditions, Argan Oil should bring a soothing effect, not a painful one.

 6. The sediment

 Authentic Argan Oil often has a tiny bit of sediment at the bottom of the bottle and it appears a bit “cloudy”.
 The highly refined or fake oil will not have this sediment and will look very clear.
 Saadia Organics Argan Oil does have a few traces of sediment in some of our bottles.
 Don’t be alarmed if you do spy a wee bit.
 Just let it settle and enjoy knowing that you have the real thing.

 Our oil is also cloudy and pale yellow in colour.
 We do not heat the oil at all, and it is run through a simple strainer, rather than put through a rigourous filtration system.
 In our opinion, the less the oil is messed with and manipulated, the better.
 When you see clear, bright yellow Argan Oil you know that heat and machines have been involved in the manufacturing process.